 The week's news from Sweden in ten pictures

-A week can be overwhelming even without the news, and it can be hard to keep tabs on what's going on.
+Sometimes it's hard to keep up with all the day's news, not to mention an entire week.
 With than in mind, The Local has picked ten stories to help busy readers get a handle on what happened in Sweden during the last week.

 Enjoy our favourite photos, the most-read stories, and the most interesting news - all with pictures and links back to the stories so you can catch up.